 The man, who asked for his name not to be published for fear of retribution, said he was traumatised by the road rage.

-Police have appealed for help to identify the cyclist who assaulted the fisherman about 6.30am Monday at the south-east Queensland bayside suburb.
+Police have appealed for help to identify the cyclist who assaulted the fisherman about 6.30am Monday.

 They released pictures of a man dressed in black and red lycra they would like to speak to about the assault.

 The victim said he had passed cyclists on Main Road, Wellington Point, when towing his boat to the ramp but did not realise he had angered anyone until his assailant and a second cyclist arrived at the water.